blockprotocol/blockprotocol/infra/docker/esm-sh/README.md

 ## Why self-host?

 esm.sh is a great project, but it has some stability issues.
-Updates occasionally break the packages we are using it to import, which means that the fail to load, breaking both user-facing pages and our CI (which test the block pages).
+Updates occasionally mean that some imports fail, break the packages we are using it to import, which means that the block preview fails to load, breaking both user-facing pages and our CI (which test the block pages).

 ## Deployment